wkhere/stackless/Doc/glossary.rst

       of :class:`dict` much resembles that for :class:`list`, but the keys can be any object with a :meth:`__hash__` function, not just integers starting from zero.
 Called a hash in Perl.

+   docstring
+      A docstring ("documentation string") is a string literal that appears as the first thing in a class or function suite.
+While ignored when the suite is executed, it is recognized by the compiler and put into the :attr:`__doc__` attribute of the class or function.
+Since it is available via introspection, it is the canonical place for documentation of the object.

    duck-typing
       Pythonic programming style that determines an object's type by inspection